adriantich/DnoisE/README.md

 * R
 * bash

-DnoisE is easy to install from terminal.
+DnoisE is easy to install from the terminal.
 Presently it runs on UNIX/Linux systems.
 An executable file can be optionally created (see below), otherwise the program can be run directly from the python script DnoisE.py.

 #### __A.
 INSTALLATION FROM GITHUB__
 #### __1. First clone the github repository__